Pak choi is a most useful vegetable:

-This is what you have to do for the stir-fry method for pak choi:
+This is what you have to do for the simplest stir-fry method for pak choi:

 Method for stir-frying pak choi

-- divide the green leaves from the white stems – unless you are lucky enough to have found some miniature Pak Choi in which case they can be cooked whole (perhaps cut them vertically in half)
+- Divide the green leaves from the white stems by simply cutting the pak choi in half – unless you are lucky enough to have found some miniature Pak Choi in which case they can be cooked whole (perhaps cut them vertically in half).

-- stir fry the sliced stems in sesame oil (add a few sesame seeds if you have any to hand) for about a minute
+- Slice off the browning end of the stem half, then slice across the white stems horizontally, at 1 cm/½” intervals.
+Stir fry the sliced stems in sesame oil (add a few sesame seeds if you have any to hand; pine nuts are also good) for about a minute.

 For a slightly more intriguing recipe try stir frying it with purple sprouting, peanuts, and mange tout.